mhc-cs/vagrant-configs/README.md

 'anaconda+jupyter' has anaconda + Jupyter tools baked in.
 Use this one for Python programming. (this one also has no GUI)

-'ubuntu20.02withXfce' is an Ubuntu VM with minimal Xfce GUI installed.
+'ubuntu20.02withXfce' is an Ubuntu VM with minimal Xfce GUI installed (includes Atom, Emacs, Vim, Logisim, xSPIM, QtSpim, Firefox)